static-dev/spike-collections/README.md

 ### Using Raw Markdown Files

 We strongly recommend using reshape templates with a markdown block when trying to write markdown due to the higher flexibility of using full html templates.
 However, there are some applications such as porting from other systems that require the use of raw markdown files without html layouts at all, and some people just still prefer this method.
-Spike Collections can handle this case if it is needed using the `markdownLayouts` option.
+Spike Collections can handle this case if it is needed using the `markdownLayout` option.
 For example:

 ```js
 new Collections({